For Pillar Three Disclosure or UK Stewardship Code please contact Olive Gibson

 Analyse visitor data to help us understand how you use our website e.g. are you a new visitor, or a returning one?
 When are our busiest times?

-Like all charities, we have to assess the use and impact of our work: on our website to do this we use a type of ‘tracking cookie’.
+Cookies are used to assess the use and impact of our work: on our website to do this we use a type of ‘tracking cookie’.
 This is used to monitor the volume of usage of our website.
 This does not identify individuals, rather it identifies visits.
 For a visit we record anonymously what content is viewed on the site during that visit.
 We use this data to understand which areas are most used which, in turn, informs improvements in our services to you.
 View the full breakdown and details of the cookies used on this site.

 If you disable our cookies you may not be able to access certain services or facilities on our sites and your use of our sites may be restricted.